The Pregnant Dog Pregnancy and Birth

 Will you be able to sell on all of the pups?
 Do you have people that want a puppy even before you breed?

 You cannot keep all of them, in fact, it is a very bad idea to keep more than one pup from any litter or sell two to a prospective buyer.

 I wrote this article which is first on Google about the problems keeping two pups can cause (1) Rearing Sibling Puppies.
 See bottom of this article page.

-If you do not have the male and female dog then you need to find a suitable mate.
+If you do not have both the male and the female dog then you need to find a suitable mate.
 If it is a Pedigree you can contact the breed secretary for that particular breed through the Kennel Club.

 Pregnancy Time Frame: